MicroEJ/docs/VEEPortingGuide/ecom-comm.rst

    by the driver (or other C code) when using a Custom connection

 The ECOM Comm drivers are implemented using standard LLAPI features.
-The diagram below shows an example of the objects (both Java and C) that exist to support a Buffered connection.
+The diagram below shows an example of the objects (both Java and C code) that exist to support a Buffered connection.

 .. figure:: images/architecture.*